Tools and tactics for environmental rights defenders in Sub-Saharan Africa

 - Tor Browser for Windows - Online anonymity and censorship circumvention

-- CCleaner for Windows - secure file deletion and session cleanup
+- [Out-of-date] CCleaner for Windows - secure file deletion and session cleanup

 Step-by-step guides on digital security tools for Google Android